Catapult modelling to support Vehicle-to-Grid electric car project

 ESC will provide the modelling capability to establish the energy system impacts of implementing V2G under a range of different vehicle uptake and electricity generation scenarios.
 This analysis will inform the opportunity available to future V2G providers and establish key drivers and dependencies that would influence V2G revenue.

 National Grid and Western Power Distribution will advise on electricity system operation and distribution network challenges and opportunities.
-Nissan’s European Technical Centre will provide real-life data on driver behaviour, drawing on experience of delivering more than 500,000 EVs worldwide.
+Nissan’s European Technical Centre will provide real-life data on driver behaviour, drawing on the experience of delivering more than 500,000 EVs worldwide.

 The study V2GB – Vehicle-to-Grid Britain – is one of 21 projects sharing nearly £30 million of government funding in a competition run by Innovate UK, which seeks to make the UK a world leader in low carbon vehicles and represents a significant step towards the transition to a low carbon transportation and a smart energy system.